harryhanYuhao/guide_for_self_studying_programming/src/title_page.md

-# Guide for Self Studying Coding
+# Yetin Guide for Coding

 > It is better to teach people fishing than to give them fish. -- Chinese Proverb